-- i.
-Site renewable energy generation to avoid state and local known constraints and to minimize impacts to state and local possible constraints, as defined in Strategy 3, Action 1.f, and Strategy 4, Action 1.f, and Action 2.e. - ii.
+- Site renewable energy generation to avoid state and local known constraints and to minimize impacts to state and local possible constraints, as defined in Strategy 3, Action 1.f, and Strategy 4, Action 1.f, and Action 2.e.
+Renewable energy generation sited on existing structures or parking lots complies with this policy. - ii.
 Site ground-mounted solar development in accordance with setback standards as defined in 30 V.S.A. §248(s) and municipal screening requirements adopted in accordance with 30 V.S.A. §248(b)(B).